-Slopes are a major factor related to loss of control and rollover accidents, which can result in severe injury or death.
+- Slopes are a major factor related to loss of control and rollover accidents, which can result in severe injury or death.
 The operator is responsible for safe slope operation.
+Operating the machine on any slope requires extra caution.
+Before using the machine on a slope, do the following: - Review and understand the slope instructions in the manual and on the machine.